 - 2.1.
 "Advanced Emergency Braking System (AEBS)" means a system which can automatically detect an imminent forward collision and activate the vehicle braking system to decelerate the vehicle with the purpose of avoiding or mitigating-a collision. - 2.2.
 "Emergency Braking" means a braking demand emitted by the AEBS to the service braking system of the vehicle. - 2.3.
 "Collision Warning" means a warning emitted by the AEBS to the driver when the AEBS has detected an imminent forward collision. - 2.4.
 "Vehicle Type with Regard to its Advanced Emergency Braking System" means a category of vehicles which do not differ in such essential aspects as: - (a) Vehicle features which significantly influence the performances of the Advanced Emergency Braking System; - (b) The type and design of the Advanced Emergency Braking System. - 2.5.
 "Subject Vehicle" means the vehicle being tested. - 2.6.
 "Soft Target" means a target that will suffer minimum damage and cause minimum damage to the subject vehicle in the event of a collision. - 2.7.
 "Vehicle Target" means a target that represents a vehicle - 2.8.
 "Pedestrian Target" means a soft target that represents a pedestrian - 2.9.
 "Bicycle Target" means a soft target that represents a bicycle with cyclist - 2.10.
 "Common Space" means an area on which two or more information functions (e.g. symbol) may be displayed, but not simultaneously. - 2.11.
-"Self-Check" means an integrated function that checks for a system failure on a continuous basis at least while the system is active.
+"Self-Check" means an integrated function that checks for a system failure on a continuous basis at least while the system is active. - 2.12.
+"Time To Collision (TTC)" means the value of time obtained by dividing the longitudinal distance (in the direction of travel of the subject vehicle) between the subject vehicle and the target by the longitudinal relative speed of the subject vehicle and the target, at any instant in time. - 2.13.
+"Dry road" means a road with a nominal peak braking coefficient of 0.9 - 2.14.
+"Peak braking coefficient (PBC)": means the measure of tyre to road surface friction based on the maximum deceleration of a rolling tyre.

-As defined in the Consolidated Resolution on the Construction of Vehicles (R.E.3.), document ECE/TRANS/WP.29/78/Rev.6, para.
-2 - https://unece.org/transport/standards/transport/vehicle-regulations-wp29/resolutions
+&lt;sup>1 As defined in the Consolidated Resolution on the Construction of Vehicles (R.E.3.), document ECE/TRANS/WP.29/78/Rev.6, para.
+2 www.unece.org/trans/main/wp29/wp29wgs/wp29gen/wp29resolutions.html